Ice-Cold-Coding/Fall-Thesis-Code-2023/README.md

 After running the code in File 3, Open the superresolution sub-folder in the KAIR-Gaussian_blur_bicubic_interpolation folder and download the images.
 Note this folder is created only after the model has been trained for at least 1 epoch.
 File 4 will now be used to extract the super-resolution images based on the epoch.
 The images will also be put back into HGG and LGG folders along with creating the train-test-validation splits for the classification task.
 Next run File 5, this will tune the hyper-parameters for the ResNet50.
+Run File 6 to train and test the ResNet50s and obtain the results.
-Finally, run File 6 to train and test the ResNet50s and obtain the results.
+Additionally, Files 7 and 8 contain the code used to aggregate the performance metrics and create the plots visible in the thesis

 Credit to https://github.com/cszn/KAIR/tree/master for providing the code for the SwinIR model